 Controlling High Blood Pressure (CBP)

-Known as the “silent killer,” high blood pressure, or hypertension, increases the risk of heart disease and stroke, which are the leading causes of death in the United States.1,2
+Known as the “silent killer,” high blood pressure, or hypertension, increases the risk of heart disease and stroke, two of the leading causes of death in the United States (1, 2).
+A person with hypertension is four times more likely to die from a stroke and three times more likely to die from heart disease (3).

 Historical Results – National Averages